 |GH||2 - 25|

-Origins of the Twostripe Corydoras
+Natural Habitat of the Twostripe Corydoras

 Twostripe Corydoras are endemic to the east of the Andes to the Atlantic coast and from Trinidad to the Rio de la Plata drainage in northern Argentina.
 You can also find them in Rio Cururu of the upper River Tapajos near Maloca Do Conzale in Brazil in South America.
 They inhabit rivers and lakes where they enjoy relatively fast-flowing water that is clear and clean as they do not like stagnant water.
 They also prefer shaded areas by aquatic vegetation.